• Skip to primary navigation

 5. Pretend play and role play.

-Young children love pretend play and it just so happens it is an awesome way to encourage perspective taking skills.
-Think about it–when a child pretends to be another person or character, they have to understand (at least a bit) that person’s feelings and actions.
+Young children love pretend play and it just so happens it is an awesome way to encourage perspective-taking skills.
+Think about it—when a child pretends to be another person or character, they have to understand (at least a bit) that person’s feelings and actions.
 This is perspective taking in action!
 They are literally putting themselves into someone else’s shoes to pretend to be that person.
 Encourage and foster pretend play in young children in any way you can.
 You might ask your preschooler how the person they are pretending to be would feel or act in different situations.
-Fun and learning all wrapped in one activity!
+Fun and learning are all wrapped in one activity!

-Peacemakers: A simple game designed to nurture social and emotional skills, self-love, a growth mindset, time in toolkit
+Peacemakers: A simple game designed to nurture social and emotional skills, self-love, a growth mindset,

 Although this study is interesting, it is worth noting that a child does still have to have a certain degree of cognitive development in order to foster perspective taking and empathy.
 No matter how much you talk to your 2-year-old about how another person is feeling, they most likely are not going to really understand the other person’s perspective.
 This use of description language, however, will hopefully help your child later when they have the cognitive maturity to grasp the idea of taking another person’s perspective.